pyserial/pyserial/documentation/pyserial_api.rst

         Return the state of the CD line

-    Read-only attributes:

-    .. attribute:: name

-        Device name.
-This is always the device name even if the port was opened by a number.
-(Read Only).

-        .. versionadded:: 2.5

     New values can be assigned to the following attributes (properties), the port will be reconfigured, even if it's opened at that time: